 Today, I want to discuss with you all those reasons and ‘excuses’ that people use for not changing their lifestyle.

-Some use different defence mechanisms to oppose why they are eating meat, dairy or eggs.
-Some of these are embedded into Western society and have made people believe that we need animal products in our lives in one way or another.
+Some use different defence mechanisms to oppose why they’re eating meat, dairy or eggs.
+Some of these are embedded in Western society and have made people believe that we need animal products in our lives in one way or another.

-One of the most comprehensive studies done about diet-related diseases concluded that “counties with a high consumption of animal-based foods in 1983–84 were more likely to have had higher death rates from “Western” diseases as of 1973–75, while the opposite was true for counties that ate more plant foods.”
+One of the most comprehensive studies done about diet-related diseases concluded that countries with high consumption of animal-based foods in 1983–84 were more likely to have had higher death rates from “Western” diseases as of 1973–75, while the opposite was true for counties that ate more plant foods.
 This is an extract from The China Study.